People are getting fired for allegedly celebrating Charlie Kirk’s murder. It looks like a coordinated effort

 “They fired this guy, Dowd from (MSNBC), who’s a terrible guy, terrible human being, but they fired him.
 I hear they’re firing other people,” Trump said on Fox News on Friday morning.
 On his Substack after the firing, Dowd said the “Right Wing media mob” attacked him on several platforms.
 CNN has reached out to Dowd for comment.

-Some of the people whose posts have been highlighted say they’re now receiving a barrage of harassment and are worried about becoming the victims of violence.
+Some of the people whose posts were highlighted say they’re now receiving a barrage of harassment and are worried about becoming the victims of violence.

 For example, Canadian independent journalist Rachel Gilmore posted that she is “terrified” about retaliation from Kirk’s “far-right fans” after the shooting.
 That post is the first listed on the anonymous website, including a part where Gilmore said she hoped Kirk survives.
 She said in a video online that she did not celebrate Kirk’s death and said she hoped he survives in another post.
 She also said she received a “tsunami” of threats and called the last 48 hours of her life “a living hell.”